[Updated November 2020]

 And, of course, your sense of adventure!
 So, here we go…

 Pick up your 4WD the night before you plan to leave, load it up and get a good night’s sleep so you’re ready to leave bright and early.
 Toowoomba is a great place to stop if you haven’t had breakfast.
-We like the Firefly Café with its interesting treats.
+We like Sweet Talk Coffee with its delicious menu and sun drenched setting.

 After some food, continue on to Goondiwindi on the border of New South Wales and Queensland.
 Have lunch at the striking Victoria Hotel, wander the shops or take a tour of a local cotton and gin farm.
 Don’t forget to take a walk along the Macintyre River to stretch your legs before you head off.